-It is about navigating countries, cultures and expectations too.
-It requires understanding of the laws and regulations that apply to each country especially in terms of the local labor laws which are necessary to protect not just your business’s best interests but also your employee’s best interests.
+It is important companies properly navigate new countries, cultures, and expectations.
+This requires an understanding of local laws and regulations for each country especially in terms of the local labor laws which are necessary to protect not just your business’s best interests but also your employee’s best interests.

-Each country has different laws and regulations that a start-up company or expanding businesses need to comply before they can begin hiring employees to work for them.
-Every country’s labor laws function in a variety of ways and it is crucial to have the right knowledge about it for every country you would choose to expand your business in.
+Each country has different laws and regulations that an expanding business need to comply with before they can begin hiring employees to work for them.
+Every country’s labor laws function in a unique way and it is crucial to have the right knowledge for every country you expand to.

 The general rule in hiring employees in China is that they can only be hired by companies that are based in China.
 For multinational companies, they must have their own local entity in China to be able to hire locals in China.
-This rule applies even if you’re just planning to hire one employee.
-Additionally, in accordance to Chinese labor laws it is obligatory to have written employment contracts for most of the types of employment relationship.
-Once the employee is onboard, the company must finalize the contract terms and deliver it to the employee after a lapse of not more than one month but less than one year.
+This rule applies even if you’re planning to hire only one employee.
+Additionally, in accordance with Chinese labor laws it is obligatory to have written employment contracts for most of the types of employment relationships.
+Once the employee is on board, the company must finalize the contract terms and deliver it to the employee after a lapse of not more than one month but less than one year.
 In case the employment contract is not delivered, the employee is entitled to twice her/his salary.

 Before finalizing a contract for an employee, it is best to be aware of the benefits that apply to employees.
-According to Chinese labor laws, employees are not required to work more than 44 hours in a 5-day work-week, where employees work 8 hours a day.
-It is important to note the 7 public holidays that China has, namely: New Year’s Day, Chinese New Year (Spring Festival), QingMing Festival, Labor Day, Dragon Boat Festival, Mid-Autumn Festival and National Day.
+According to Chinese labor laws, employees are not required to work more than 44 hours in a 5-day in China, namely: New Year’s Day, Chinese New Year (Spring Festival), QingMing Festival, Labor Day, Dragon Boat Festival, Mid-Autumn Festival, and National Day.
 For these holidays, employers are required to provide paid leave to the employees.

 Contracts play a big role in the employer-employee relationship in China.
-This is emphasized by the Chinese government and it is must to write a strong employment contract where all the terms and conditions and of the relationship of the employer and employee is spelled out in black and white.
-The employment contract’s mandatory clauses include but are not limited to the employee’s compensation, benefits and termination requirements.
+This is emphasized by the Chinese government and is a must to have a strong employment contract in place where all terms and conditions and the relationship of the employer and employee are clear to each party.
+The employment contract’s mandatory clauses include but are not limited to the employee’s compensation, benefits, and termination requirements.

-Unlike China, doing business in India works differently.
-In China, all agreements are printed in black and white and doing business is direct to the point with no room for second guesses.
-In contrary, negotiations in India can be dawdling.
+The ins and outs of doing business are different in each country, and India is no exception.
+For example in countries such as China agreements are direct.
+To the contrary, negotiations in India can be dawdling.
 People, in general, are very patient and they avoid making rushed decisions.
-Hierarchy is followed strictly in India and companies make decisions in a top-down manner which can be considered as one of the reasons why it takes some time before a negotiation can be completed.
-Most of the time they avoid saying “no” so it is important to take note of context, clues and euphemisms that denote refusal and other messages.
+Hierarchy is followed strictly in India and companies make decisions in a top-down manner which can be one of the reasons why it takes some time before a negotiation can be completed.
+Most of the time they avoid saying “no” so it is important to take note of context, clues, and euphemisms that denote refusal and other messages.

-Working hours in India should not exceed 48 hours per week or 9 hours per day but for most companies they only average of 40 hours per work week and a standard work day of 8 hours.
-There are no set dates and days for public holiday leaves in India because holidays vary in the 29 different states and seven union territories in the country.
-Additionally, it may also vary due to religion and local custom.
-However, in accordance to India’s labor laws employees receive 11–18 paid public holiday leaves.
-It is up to the employee to use the public holiday leaves as they see fit.
+Working hours in India should not exceed 48 hours per week or 9 hours per day but most companies average 40 hours per workweek and a standard workday of 8 hours.
+There are no set dates and days for public holiday leave in India because holidays vary in the 29 different states and seven union territories in the country.
+Additionally, it may also vary due to religion and local customs.
+However, in accordance with India’s labor laws employees receive 11–18 paid public holidays per year.

-The entitlement for paid holiday is generally covered by the employment contract.
-The threshold for paid vacation leave for employees in India usually ranges from 12 to 21 days’ per year and it is usually what most companies follow.
+Paid holidays are generally covered by the employment contract.
+Paid vacation leave for employees in India usually ranges from 12 to 21 days per year.
 However, employees with higher ranks and other senior professionals may request more from their company.

-Compared to China, the compensation package in India is more complicated; it is usually referred to as Cost-to-Company (CTC).
-There are various types of allowances that employees negotiate with their employers because employees are highly concerned with their take home pay.
-Employee compensation usually includes the basic salary, incentives or bonuses, conveyance allowance, house rent allowance, medical allowance, leave travel allowance of concession, vehicle allowance, telephone or mobile phone allowance and other special allowances.
+Compared to other countries, the compensation package in India is more complicated and is usually referred to as Cost-to-Company (CTC).
+There are various types of allowances that employees negotiate with their employers because employees are highly concerned with their take-home pay.
+Employee compensation usually includes the basic salary, incentives or bonuses, conveyance allowance, rental allowance, medical allowance, leave travel allowance, vehicle allowance, telephone or mobile phone allowance, and other special allowances.
 Most of the allowances are non-taxable up to a certain amount and are taxable once it exceeds the stipulated amount by the government.

-Being one the most developed country in the East Asian region one can expect that the government of South Korea has a set of labor regulations and laws that are competitive and beneficial to the employees.
-Their government highly encourages entrepreneurship and market competition.
-When it comes to decision making South Koreans tend to be collaborative making the process slow and this requires patience.
+South Korea is one of the most developed countries in the East Asian region and has an established set of labor regulations and laws that are competitive and beneficial to the employees.
+The South Korean government highly encourages entrepreneurship and market competition.
+When it comes to decision making South Koreans tend to be collaborative which can make the process of getting a concrete answer slow.
 Just like many other Asian countries, image is very important in South Korea.
 It is an unspoken rule in Korean society to avoid criticizing others in public.

-Although the information given above is only a gist of the different rules and regulations that apply to each country, it can give you a glimpse on what are the common things and differences between each country.
-There are more countries out there with a different set of rules, regulations and ethics when it comes to employment so before you embark on expanding your business venture in a different country make sure you are equipped with the right information and knowledge as well as have consulted the right people to help you reach your goals.
+Although the information given above is only a peek into the different rules and regulations that apply to three countries, it can give you a glimpse of common requirements and the differences between each country.
+There are more countries out there with a different set of rules, regulations, and ethics when it comes to employment so before you embark on expanding your business to a new country make sure you are equipped with the right information and knowledge.